imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 ### Creating several links at once

-Using {% include key content='Shift' %}+{% include key content='click' %}, we can put several cells in the selection, and create the links between each pair.
-We don't have the need for it, but this is a good way to create a single track from several solitary spots: Just select them all (dragging a selection box or {% include key content='Shift' %}+{% include key content='click' %}) and select the **Link N spots** menu item.
+Using {% include key keys='Shift|click' %}, we can put several cells in the selection, and create the links between each pair.
+We don't have the need for it, but this is a good way to create a single track from several solitary spots: Just select them all (dragging a selection box or {% include key keys='Shift|click' %}) and select the **Link N spots** menu item.

 ## Editing tracks: deleting links

 We do not have much to say here.
 The tracks we generated had missing links, but no spurious ones.
 So we do not need to remove any.
 But here is how to do it:

 In TrackScheme, select the target link by clicking on it; it gets highlighted in the displayer as well.
-Press the {% include key content='Delete' %} key to remove it.
+Press the {% include key key='Delete' %} key to remove it.

 Removing a link often splits a track in 2 new tracks.
 To have them properly re-arranged, press the **Redo layout** button.